PVanack/pva.SuperV/README.md

-It's organized through [projects](/pva.SuperV.Engine/Project.cs) which could be either [WIP](/pva.SuperV.Engine/WipProject.cs) (i.e. with structure can be modified) (WIP stands for Work In Progress) or [runnable](/pva.SuperV.Engine/RunnableProject.cs) (i.e. with a readonly structure, but where instances of classes can be created).
+It's organized through [projects](/pva.SuperV.Engine/Project.cs) which could be either [WIP](/pva.SuperV.Engine/WipProject.cs) (i.e. with structure which can be modified, but no instances created) (WIP stands for Work In Progress) or [runnable](/pva.SuperV.Engine/RunnableProject.cs) (i.e. with a readonly structure, but where instances of classes can be created, updated or deleted).
 Along fields in classes, [processing](/pva.SuperV.Engine/Processing/FieldValueProcessing.cs) can be added to process value changes.

 ![Structure diagram](/drawings/Structure.drawio.png)